gdelvalle99/STMapAuto/README.md

 7-All segmented images and excel file are located in the output folder

-For optimization of new classifiers and training of new set of STMaps, please refer to Dr. Baker Lab page: https://med.unr.edu/directory/sal-baker?v=bio#Biography
+For optimization of new classifiers and training of new set of STMaps, please refer to the machine learning section of the paper (Link) and/or contact Dr. Baker's Lab: https://med.unr.edu/directory/sal-baker?v=bio#Biography

 ## **Explanation of results:**